Chickery's Travels

 Are They Any Good?

-Military campgrounds range in size as quality, just as civilian campgrounds do.
+Military campgrounds range in size and quality, just as civilian campgrounds do.
 Our recommendation is to read the reviews mentioned above, not just looking at the number of stars, but to see if the writer cares about the same amenities as you do.

 Can I Make Reservations?

 Many base campgrounds take reservations which really makes planning simpler.
 This is especially helpful in locations that are in touristy spots.
 For example, Florida is a high-demand area in the winter.
-MacDill Air Force Base in Tampa, FL takes reservations one year in advance, and manages a very large (100+) waiting list.
+MacDill Air Force Base in Tampa, FL takes reservations one year in advance and manages a very large (100+) waiting list.
 On the other hand, Patrick Air Force Base near Cocoa Beach is first come, first served.

 The Navy even has an online reservation system, http://ngis.dodlodging.net.
 NGIS stands for Navy Gateway Inns & Suites, but many Navy campgrounds allow reservations on the site.
 We’ve used it successfully for a couple of Navy campgrounds in Florida, and one in Tennessee.
 The only thing we don’t like about the system is that you have to type specific dates and see if anything is available.
 If not, you change your dates and try again.
-There is no feature to see next open available date like the National Parks system.
+There is no feature to see the next open available date like the National Parks system.

 What If I Don’t Have An RV?